Cool and Fun for Capital Markets Nerds: Tayvis, MSTR, IPO

 Go on.

 This is going to depend a little bit on the specific terms of service of the platform, right?
+I mean, Polymarket has kind of vague terms of service.

-But if you think about, and this is not a CFTC regulated exchange, but if you think about the future that we'll live in where all betting takes place on commodities, future.
+But if you think about, and this is not a CFTC regulated exchange, but if you think about the future that we'll live in where all betting takes place on commodities, future

-Then the way commodities insider trading rules work is if you
+the way commodities insider trading rules work is if you misappropriate information from someone else,

+then that's illegal.
 That's illegal insider trading.

 So if you're an oil company and you drill a lot of oil and like, you know, your well is a bust and you think, oh, that's going to push up oil prices, you're allowed to buy oil futures because the point of oil futures is to allow actual oil producers and consumers to sort of hedge their actual production and demand.